iccaving/icccsite/content/trip/yorkshire/yorkshire-2017-02-10.md

 ﻿Title: Yorkshire V
 Date: 2017-02-10
 Location: Yorkshire
-Summary: Unencumbered by most of the committee, a mean, lean team set off from London in a dodgy minibus with one goal &mdash; to cave until we could cave no more.
-On Saturday Tanguy lead us on a mad dash from Top Sink through to Stake Pot, where a photography group peeled off to the Colonnades and exited out Lanc, whilst the rest of the group endured the Link Crawl and exited via Mistral.
-On Sunday we tackled the glories of Alum and the thrutchy majesty of Washfold, and rescued a bunch of Scouse doggers from a blizzard.
+Summary: A mean, lean team set off from London with one goal &mdash; to cave until we could cave no more.
+On Saturday Tanguy lead us on a mad dash from Top Sink through to Stake Pot, splitting into a Lank and Mistral team.
+On Sunday we tackled the glories of Alum and the thrutchy majesty of Washfold.
 Type: trip
 Photoarchive:
 Mainimg: RhysTyers-Easegill-DSC04026.jpg